-Toyota combatted Mercedes unveil with the unveil of their own new LX 450H petro-hybrid sedan.
-Toyota has stated that they dont think diesel engines, or diesel hybrids, are the answer.
-Of course, Toyota doesnt have the diesel market that Mercedes does.
+Toyota combatted Mercedes unveil with the unveiling of their own new LX 450H petro-hybrid sedan.
+Toyota has stated that they don’t think diesel engines, or diesel hybrids, are the answer.
+Of course, Toyota doesn’t have the diesel market that Mercedes does.

 Toyota has been the king of hybrids, but Mercedes has thrown down the gauntlet; let the games begin.
 Diesel makes up 50 percent of the European market.
 56 percent of Mercedes-Benzs European market is diesel.
 Diesel is huge in Europe and as the price of gas has risen folks are starting to look at ways to get more miles out of one gallon.

 The S350 “Direct Hybrid” is a 3.5-liter S-Class V-6 petrol engine car.
-The main emphasis for the S350 concept is to reduce fuel consumption.
+The main emphasis of the S350 concept is to reduce fuel consumption.

-The EPA has mandated that in 2006 the United States oil will have 15ppm of sulfur in their diesel fuel.
+The EPA has mandated that in 2006 the United States oil will have 15ppm of sulfur in its diesel fuel.
 Once the diesel fuel is cleaned up European Manufacturers will start bringing in their clean diesel engines.
 California and six other states have more stringent requirements than Europe, at 50mg/km of NOX.
-Diesels still wont be able to be sold in those seven states without an additive that reduces the NOX emissions.
+Diesel still won’t be able to be sold in those seven states without an additive that reduces the NOX emissions.
 EPA is neutral on specific diesel and urea additives, as long as the Manufacturer meets the requirement of the urea being added for the first 120,000 miles.

 Chrysler has also been working on SunDiesel, a Biomass to Liquid (BTL) using the Fischer-Tropsch synthesis process.
-This process allows even residual materials like wood cutting and straw to be converted to diesel.
-Biodiesel (also known as plant methyl ester -pme) uses only plant fruit’s that contain oil.
+This process allows even residual materials like woodcutting and straw to be converted to diesel.
+Biodiesel (also known as plant methyl ester -pme) uses only plant fruit that contains oil.
 EU subsidies are making this diesel competitive with diesel fuel from petroleum.
 According to Mercedes, SunDiesel would reduce CO2 in BTL by 90 percent.

 Europes requirements of NOX emissions is 200mg/km, but with Bluetec Mercedes can take those emissions down to 50mg/km.
-This is the time for Mercedes to step up and use the technology because they can, because it is better than any other technology out there.
-Not because it is required by a government, but because it will raise the bar higher and faster than any other Manufacturer will be able to do.
-And because it will make Mercedes Toyotas biggest competition on a environmentally global level.
+This is the time for Mercedes to step up and use the technology because they can because it is better than any other technology out there.
+Not because it is required by a government, but because it will raise the bar higher and faster than any other manufacturer will be able to do.
+And because it will make Mercedes Toyota’s biggest competition on an environmentally global level.